Ericsson/codechecker/docs/user_guide.md

 mkdir -p /path/to/pgsql_data
 initdb -U codechecker -D /path/to/pgsql_data -E "SQL_ASCII"
 # Start PostgreSQL server on port 8764
-postgres -U codechecker -D /path/to/pgsql_data -p 8764 &>pgsql_log &
+postgres -U codechecker -D /path/to/pgsql_data -p 9999 &>pgsql_log &
 ~~~~~~~~~~~~~~~~~~~~~

 ### Run CodeChecker on multiple hosts
 Then you can run codechecker on multiple hosts but using the same run name (in this example this is called "distributed_run".
 You will need to use the -–update (incremental mode) to reuse the same run name.
+In this example it is assumed that
+postgres is listening on codechecker.central port 9999.
 ~~~~~~~~~~~~~~~~~~~~~
 #On host 1 we check module1
 CodeChecker check -w /tmp/codechecker_ws -b "cd module_1;make" --dbport 9999 --dbaddress codechecker.central -n distributed_run --update